UNIVERSITY OF PITTSBURGH

 Chirag Patel, MD, Associate Professor, Loyola University

-Amanda Stapleton, MD, Assistant Professor, University of Pittsburgh
+Amanda Stapleton, MD, Associate Professor, University of Pittsburgh

 2013-2014

-J. Kenneth Byrd, MD, Associate Professor, Medical College of Georgia Augusta University
+J. Kenneth Byrd, MD, Professor, Medical College of Georgia Augusta University, Augusta, GA

 2012-2013

-John de Almeida, MD, MSc, Associate Professor, University of Toronto
+John de Almeida, MD, MSc, Professor, University of Toronto, Toronto, Canada

-Shirley Su, MBBS, Associate Professor, University of Texas MD Anderson Cancer Center
+Shirley Su, MBBS, Associate Professor, University of Texas MD Anderson Cancer Center, Houston, TX

 2010-2012